Compositionality of Rewriting Rules with Conditions: Compositional associative Sesqui-Pushout rewriting with conditions

 \subsection{SqPO-type concurrent composition of rules with conditions}

-The second central definition for our rewriting framework consists in the following notion of concurrent composition, which is an extension of a construction first introduced in~\cite{nbSqPO2019} to the setting of rules with conditions.
+The second central definition for our rewriting framework is the following notion of concurrent composition, which is an extension of a construction first introduced in~\cite{nbSqPO2019} to the setting of rules with conditions.

 \begin{definition}[SqPO-type concurrent composition] Let $\bfC$ be an $\cM$-adhesive category satisfying Assumption~\ref{as:SqPO}.
 Let ${R_j\equiv (r_j,\ac{c}_{I_j})}\in \LinAc{\bfC}$ be two linear rules with application conditions ($j=1,2$), and let